 To sign up for Text 2 families, text “EI” to 877-877.
 To stop receiving messages, text us “STOP”.

 Our program is for children ages birth to three years.
 Children may leave the program at any time.
-Around the time a child turns two, families and their team will start working on a plan for the family’s next steps after leaving the program.
+Around the time a child turns two, families and their Early Intervention team will start working on a plan for the family’s next steps after leaving our program.

-Some children may be eligible for preschool special education services (PDF) after they leave the our program.
-These are provided through the Department of Education.
+Some children may be eligible for preschool special education services after they leave our program.
+These are provided by the Committee on Preschool Special Education through the Department of Education.